Large-Scale Poloidal Magnetic Field Dynamo Leads to Powerful Jets in GRMHD Simulations of Black Hole Accretion with Toroidal Field: Results

-Our torus starts out with a purely toroidal magnetic field.
-Shear causes the field to go unstable to the toroidal MRI, which leads to magnetized turbulence and viscous stresses, driving accretion of gas on to the BH.
-Figure~\ref{fig:timeplot}(a) shows that the gas reaches the BH at $t \sim 600 r_g/c$, and mass accretion rate saturates at $t \gtrsim 3,\!000r_g/c$ and remains approximately constant until $t\sim 10^4r_g/c$.
-Figure~\ref{fig:timeplot}(b) shows that at this time the only outflow present is a sub-relativistic wind with energy efficiency $\eta_{\rm wind} \approx 5\%$.
-Figure~\ref{fig:timeplot}(c) shows that the poloidal magnetic flux on the BH, $\Phi_{BH} = 0.5\int_{r=r_{\rm H}}\left|B^r\right| dA_{\theta\phi}$, grows from $0$ to $20$, as shown by the blue line.
-Here, the integral is over both hemispheres of the event horizon, $r_{\rm H}=r_g[1+(1-a^2)^{1/2}]$, and the factor of $0.5$ converts it to one hemisphere \citep{Tchekhovskoy2011}.
-The reservoir of positive poloidal magnetic flux in the disc, $\Phi_{\rm disc}=\max_{r} \Phi_{p}(r)$ with $\Phi_{p}(r)=\max_{\theta}\int_0^\theta B^r dA_{\theta\phi}$, shown with the red line, also keeps growing, pointing to a large-scale dynamo activity in the disc.
 Figure~\ref{fig:contourplot}(a) shows a time sequence illustrating the generation of poloidal magnetic flux loops by the MHD turbulence (see \href{https://www.youtube.com/channel/UCB2BslhkPMTkIicfoIBG0mQ}{the movie} in the SI): several loops form just outside the equatorial plane, grow in strength, and buoyantly rise away from the equator.
-This process is stochastic: one of the loops ends up taking over the inner $100r_g$ of the disc with the others getting expelled.
-This is consistent with the $\alpha{-}\Omega$ large-scale poloidal magnetic flux dynamo \citep{1955ApJ...122..293P,1978mfge.book.....M}, in which a toroidal magnetic field loop undergoes Parker instability, buoyantly rises, and the Coriolis force twists it into a poloidal magnetic field loop.
+This process is stochastic: one of the loops ends up taking over the inner $100r_g$ of the disc with the others getting expelled in outflows.
+This is consistent with the $\alpha{-}\Omega$ large-scale poloidal magnetic flux dynamo \citep{1955ApJ...122..293P,1978mfge.book.....M}: a toroidal magnetic field loop undergoes Parker instability, buoyantly rises, and the Coriolis force twists it into a poloidal magnetic field loop.
 This way, the $\alpha$-effect can convert toroidal into poloidal flux.
 The $\Omega$-effect then does the opposite, shearing out this freshly-generated poloidal magnetic flux loop into toroidal magnetic flux, and thereby completing the positive feedback cycle.
-This is a possible mechanism for both the initial formation of the poloidal magnetic flux loops and their subsequent runaway growth in strength and size, as seen in our simulations.
+This is a possible mechanism for both the initial formation of the poloidal magnetic flux loops and their subsequent runaway growth in strength and size, as seen here.